marcel-dempers/docker-development-youtube-series/course/content/operating-systems/linux/monitoring/memory/README.md

 ### pidstat

 `pidstat` provides detailed statistics on memory usage for individual processes.
-This is useful for identifying which processes are consuming memory and report on memory usage for a specific process over time . </br>
+This is useful for identifying which processes are consuming memory and reporting on memory usage for a specific process over time . </br>

 According to documentation: